Is Stephen Curry really a guard? A new perspective on player typologies using functional data analysis: Methodology

 We apply multivariate functional principal components analysis \citep{happMultivariateFunctionalPrincipal2018} to decompose each estimated density into a common set of basis functions and player-specific coefficients using~\eqref{eq:kl_decomp_inf}.
 We aim to find basis functions $\{\phi_k\}_{1 \leq k \leq K}$ that provide the most parsimonious representation of $X$, for a given $K$, as

 where $\mu(s, t)$ is the mean (average) function, and $c_k$ are the player-specific basis coefficients, referred to as scores.
 Each eigenfunction in the decomposition~\eqref{eq:kl_decomp} characterizes a variation away from the mean function, with the player-specific scores indicating the magnitude and direction of the deviation for each individual player.
 We estimate four components ($K = 4$), based on the approach of \cite{golovkineUseGramMatrix2024}, explaining approximately $90\%$ of the total variance in the data.
 The scores $c_k$ are estimated as the projection of the observations $X$ onto the eigenfunctions $\phi_k$ using the inner product in $\mathcal{H}$.
 These scores provide a finite-dimensional representation of the functional data, capturing player-specific characteristics, and can be used as scalar variables in subsequent analyses.
 To create a data-driven taxonomy of players based on MFPCA, we apply a $k$-medoids clustering algorithm \citep{kaufmanFindingGroupsData2009} to the normalized functional principal component scores $c_k$, using $k = 5$ clusters, as the number of players on the court.
 Moreover, we will compare the estimated clusters to the $k=5$ nominal positions provided by the NBA.
 We do not expect perfect agreement -- defence, play-making and movement all play a role in addition to shooting.
 However, because shooting behavior is a key component of a player's overall game, the positions comparison can help inform the labels we provide to our clusters.
 The $k$-medoids algorithm minimizes the dissimilarity between each player's scores and the medoid of its cluster.
 We use the weighted Euclidean distance as the measure of dissimilarity.
 This method offers a practical advantage over the $k$-means clustering algorithm: the center of each cluster is an actual player from the dataset rather than an averaged representation of all players within the cluster, enhancing interpretability.
 In our analysis, we consider two weighting schemes to calculate the distance: one assigns equal weights to all components, and the other weights components given the proportion of variance they explain.
+After examining the cluster solution with $k=5$ and comparing it to the NBA-defined positions, we also employ a fully data-driven procedure where $k$ is selected based on the data---choosing $k \in \{2, \ldots, 10\}$ that maximizes the average Silhouette coefficient.